 Social Engineering Attacks

-Phishing is technique where email is used to trick people into performing an action, such as downloading a file, supplying information, or conducting a transaction.
+Phishing is a technique where email is used to trick people into performing an action, such as downloading a file, supplying information, or conducting a transaction.
 Phishing is a common threat vector used in today’s technology environment.
-When phishing is used as part of malicious attack on a company, it is referred to as a Phishing attack.
-Phishing and other attacks that involve manipulating employees are referred to as social engineering attacks.
+When phishing is used as part of a malicious attack on a company, it is referred to as a phishing attack.
+Phishing and other attacks involving manipulating employees are referred to as social engineering attacks.

 In addition to achieving the desired results, the initiator of a phishing attack has little risk of being apprehended or punished.
 The attack can be conducted remotely from anywhere in the world through various computer networks.
 As such, it is very difficult for authorities to trace phishing attacks to specific individuals.
-Some countries even sponsor such attacks, so they do not cooperate with authorities’ efforts to stop or punish groups or individuals for conducting cyber-attacks, such as through phishing.
+Some countries even sponsor such attacks, so they do not cooperate with authorities’ efforts to stop or punish groups or individuals for conducting cyberattacks like phishing.

 There are several things a company can do to prevent and/or minimize the threat from phishing.
-However, it will difficult to fully eliminate the risk from phishing altogether.
-Some phishing attacks may be highly sophisticated and take place of a long period of time.
+However, it will be difficult to fully eliminate the risk from phishing completely.
+Some phishing attacks may be highly sophisticated and take place over a long period of time.
 The complexity of the phishing attack is only reliant on the resources and motivation of the attacker.
 In any case, the following controls reduce the threat from phishing and other social engineering attacks:

 Phishing is a social engineering method used to attack organizations through email and other electronic channels.
 The threat from phishing is real and should not be ignored.
 Through security awareness training and technology configurations, organizations can significantly reduce their sociability to the threat from phishing.